“To create one’s own world in any of the arts takes courage.

 But amidst the chaos, there was a glimmer of hope.

 During my time of recovery, I found solace in my work as a florist and creative consultant.
 After work, I dedicated myself to flower arrangement and drawing, pouring my heart and soul into every arrangement and drawings I created.
-It was during this time that I stumbled upon a calming practice -Studying fresh cut-flowers in drawings and watercolours.
+It was during this time that I stumbled upon a calming practice–studying fresh cut-flowers.

 Healing through art and flowers

 This newfound practice brought me to a place of peace and harmony, and Just like a seed that dies in the ground and resurrects itself, germinating into new life, I too felt alive again.
-The vibrant colours and delicate lines on my watercolour paintings mirrored the hope and strength that slowly blossomed within me.
+I begin to see a more confident self arise within me.
+The vibrant colours and delicate lines on my watercolour paintings mirrored the hope and strength that slowly blossomed within.

 The courage to begin again